staplesinLA/denoising_DIHARD18/README.md

 **Details**<br>
 1. Speech enhancement model<br>
 The scripts accept 16K, 16-bit mono audios.
 Please convert the audio format in advance.
-To easily reconsturct the waveform, the input feature is log-power specturm(LPS).
-For the dual outputs including "IRM" and "LPS", the final used component is the "IRM" target which applys a mask on original speech and yields better speech intelligibility and less distortions.
+To easily reconstruct the waveform, the input feature is log-power spectrum(LPS).
+For dual outputs including "IRM" and "LPS", the final used component is the "IRM" target which applys a mask on original speech and yields better speech intelligibility and fewer distortions.

 2. Vad module<br>
 The optional parameters of webrtcvad are aggressiveness mode (default:3) and hop length (default:30).
 The default settings are tuned on the development set of the first DIHARD challenge.